Leandro-Gehlen/BL-clean-architecture-node-api/requirements/feature-requiments.md

 ## História/History

 + We going to develop a new route of the game Realm Defense on our API.
-+ This API returns the result of a daily tournament
++ This API returns the ranking of a daily tournament
 + This turnament is open every day from 00:00 to 21:59(UTC-0)

 Vamos desenvolver uma nova rota na API do jogo Realm Defense (jogo de Tower Defense com heróis)